tiandevlab/DiscShop.project/README.md

 - Integrated user authentication with existing mock data
 - Created Login component for user authentication
 - Updated Login component to communicate with backend login endpoint

+### 2024-08-20

+- Implemented a comprehensive user authentication system using React Context API
+- Created AuthContext for centralized authentication state management
+- Added protected routes for Profile and Admin pages, ensuring only authorized users can access
+- Refactored existing components (Header, Profile, Admin) to utilize the new authentication state
+- Enhanced user experience with dynamic navigation based on user login status and role
+- Improved overall application security by restricting access to sensitive functionalities
+- Updated Login component to integrate with the new authentication system
+- Added logout functionality in the Header component
+- Conducted thorough testing of the new authentication flow and protected routes